Madison Health holiday events begin Thursday

 Enjoy an evening of fun, food, and shopping as part of Madison Health’s Heartfelt Holidays on Saturday, Dec.
 9 at Choctaw Lake Lodge.
 Doors open at 5:30 p.m.

-Planned by chairpersons Dan and Patti Blazer, the night’s festivities include dinner at 7 p.m. followed by an auction and then dancing.
+Planned by chairpersons Dan and Patti Blazer, the night’s festivities include dinner from 5:30-7:30 p.m. followed by an auction and then dancing.

 The dinner features a carving station serving beef tenderloin, a seafood bar, and a pasta bar.

-Note: EDITOR’S NOTE: Because some incorrect information appeared in this article Tuesday, we are re-running it today.